yvt/openspades/README.md

 flatpak install flathub jp.yvt.OpenSpades
 ```

-Once installed, you'll be able to launch OpenSpades from inside the desktop menu or from your terminal with the `openspades` (Snap) or `flatpak run jp.yvt.OpenSpades` (Flatpak) command.
+Once installed, you'll be able to launch OpenSpades from inside the desktop menu or from your terminal with `flatpak run jp.yvt.OpenSpades`

 #### Building and installing from source
 GCC 4.9 / Clang 3.2 or later is recommended because OpenSpades relies on C++11 features heavily.